105th Aviation Brigade

 Aircraft from Udbina airport have taken part in wars in both Croatia and Bosnia because the Republika Srpska Air Force aircraft at Banja Luka airport were unable to take off under the no-fly zone over Bosnia and Herzegovina.
 In several combats Gazelle Gama anti-tank helicopters were very effective destroying Croatian army tanks.

 At the time of the Croatian Operation Storm most of aircraft in flying condition had retreated to Banja Luka.
 Transport helicopters had performed their last evacuation flights.
-By the fall of the Republic of Serbian Krajina in summer 1995 and the defeat of Military of Serbian Krajina the 105th Aviation Brigade ceased to exist.
+By the fall of the Republic of Serbian Krajina in summer 1995 and the defeat of the Serbian Army of Krajina, the 105th Aviation Brigade ceased to exist.

 The commander of the brigade was Ratko Dopuđa.